 Stokes drift, i.e. the surface residual current due to waves, was obtained from WaveWatch III (Tolman et al., 2009), that was run using wind forcings from the NCEP Climate Forecast System Reanalysis (CFSR, Saha et al., 2010).
 The data have a spatial resolution of 1/2°, extending until 80° N, and a temporal resolution of 3 hours.
+They are freely available on the Ifremer ftp.

-5 4.2 Simulations
+15 4.2 Simulations